McGinleyT/CPS490-Auction/README.md

    * User Characteristics
       * Users may be individuals seeking to place bids on ongoing auctions.
       * Users may be seeking to place items up for auction.
-      * Users may not be looking for a particular auction, but may find one that they are interested in after acessing the application.
+      * Users may not be looking for a particular auction, but may find one that they are interested in after accessing the application.

 # 3. Use Cases
 ## Use case 1: User Account Authenticate/Login
-Description: This use case describes the process by which a user adds a new item to the auction page
+Description: This use case describes the process by which a user authenticates (logs in or creates an account).

 Actors:
 - User (primary actor)